JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7924 days**.

-And here is a just a random fact -  **Australian Graham Barker extracted his own belly button fluff every day for 18 years acquiring a record-breaking amount of fluff.
-He hopes to accumulate enough fluff to stuff a pillow**.
+And here is a just a random fact -  **In 1948 and 1950 the oldest ears of popping corn were discovered.
+They were located in the Bat Cave of west central New Mexico.
+They ranged in size from smaller than a penny to approximately two inches, and were about 4,000 years old**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)